Lobaro/docs/docs/lorawan-sensors/gps-lorawan/index.md

 connected as shown in the picture underneath.
 The corresponding connector on the PCB is marked with the word 'Config'.
 The USB-adapter will add a virtual serial 'COM' Port to your system.
-Your operating system needs the CP210x USB to UART Bridge2 driver installed.
+Your operating system needs the CP210x USB to [**UART bridge**](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers){: target="_blank"} driver installed.
 A download link is provided next to the 'Connect' button when you start the Maintenance Tool.
 While the config adapter is connected, the device will be powered from the USB port with a regulated voltage of 3.3V.
 It is not necessary - although it would be no problem - having